Skip to main content

 }

 Depending on the model, you can sometimes specify the level of effort it should put into reasoning.
-Alternatively, you can request that the model turn off reasoning entirely.
+Similarly, you can request that the model turn off reasoning entirely.
 This may take the form of categorical “tiers” of reasoning (e.g., 'low' or 'high') or integer token budgets.
-For details, see the relevant chat model in the integrations page.
+For details, see the integrations page or reference for your respective chat model.

 Local models

 LangChain supports running models locally on your own hardware.
-This is useful for scenarios where data privacy is critical, or when you want to avoid the cost of using a cloud-based model.
+This is useful for scenarios where either data privacy is critical, you want to invoke a custom model, or when you want to avoid the costs incurred when using a cloud-based model.
 Ollama is one of the easiest ways to run models locally.
 See the full list of local integrations on the integrations page.

 Base URL or proxy